Body piercing: Nose piercing

 Nose piercing also has a long history. c.
 1500 BCE, the Vedas refer to Lakshmi's nose piercings, but modern practice in India is believed to have spread from the Middle Eastern nomadic tribes by route of the Mughal emperors in the 16th century.
 It remains customary for Indian Hindu women of childbearing age to wear a nose stud, usually in the left nostril, due to the nostril's association with the female reproductive organs in Ayurvedic medicine.
 This piercing is sometimes done the night before the woman marries.

 In Genesis 24:22, Abraham's servant gives Rebecca a nose ring.
 Nose piercing has been practiced by the Bedouin tribes of the Middle East and the Berber and Beja peoples of Africa, as well as Australian Aboriginals.
 Many Native American and Alaskan tribes practiced septum piercing.
 It was popular among the Aztecs, the Mayans and the tribes of New Guinea, who adorned their pierced noses with bones and feathers to symbolize wealth and (among men) virility.
 The name of the Nez Perce tribe was derived from the practice, though nose piercing was not common within the tribe.
-The Aztecs, Mayans and Incas wore gold septum rings for adornment, with the practice continued to this day by the Kuna of Panama.
+The Aztecs, Mayans and Incas wore gold septum rings for adornment, with the practice continued to this day by the Guna of Panama.
 Nose piercing also remains popular in Pakistan and Bangladesh and is practiced in a number of Middle Eastern and Arab countries.